-Oxyfresh Pet Oral Solution can help bad dog breath!
+Oxyfresh Pet Dental Water Additive can help bad dog breath!

 Dental disease is the leading health issue in both dogs and cats over the age of two.
 Why?
 Because the pet owner has not been educated nor trained how to properly manage their pet’s oral hygiene.